Dendro-X0/next-authjs-starterkit/README.md

 ## ✨ Features

-- **Credentials-Based Authentication**: Secure email and password login.
+- **Credentials-Based Authentication**: Secure login with email or username + password.
 - **Social Logins**: Integrated with Google and GitHub for easy sign-in.
 - **Email Verification**: Ensure users have a valid email address.
 - **Password Reset**: Secure flow for users to reset their password.